 The best way to promote good oral health is with a good oral hygiene routine.
 This means brushing twice a day, every day.
 No excuses!
 Start by brush after you wake-up and before bed for two minutes each.
 Also, floss twice a day.
 If your gums bleed or you experience tenderness while flossing, use extra care by sliding between the teeth instead of shoving the floss.
 Lastly, avoid sugary drinks and foods.
 This can include brightly colored fruits.
 Sugar or starches, which turn into acid, breaks down your tooth’s enamel, putting your tooth at-risk for a cavity.
 If you consume sugar, rinse your mouth with water afterward.

 Although gingivitis can be reversed through good oral habits and brushing, periodontal disease cannot be reversed.
 Actually, you may experience bone or tooth loss as the periodontal disease develops.
 Following the steps above can help you reduce gum disease.
-For more information about treating gingivitis, call Dr. Viet Tran at Smiles of Memorial today!
+For more information about treating gingivitis, get in touch with top dentist in Houston, TX, Dr. Viet Tran at Smiles of Memorial today!